NATrinh/NATrinh.github.io/upcoming.md

 *17/11/2023* <br>
 The Principle of Dynastic Succession in Wealth Transmission, CRIS Seminar Series, Sciences Po Paris. <br>

+*27/11/2023* <br>
+Can Migration Disrupt the Transmission of Inequality Across Generations?, DSPI Oxford Inequality and Policy Research Group Meeting. <br>

 *29/01/2024* <br>
 The Principle of Dynastic Succession in Wealth Transmission, Research Seminar, WU Vienna. <br>